mozilla/mig/doc/runner.rst

 executable in the plugins directory.
 The results of the job will be piped into stdin of this executable in JSON format (mig.RunnerResult).
 The plugin can then parse and forward the data as needed.

+Optionally the `expiry` setting can be set to a go Duration string to use for action expiry (for example 10m for 10 minutes).
+If this is not set in the job configuration, a default of 5 minutes will be used.

 The results are also written into a `results/` subdirectory under the runner directory, using the action ID as a file name.
 This happens